 We can’t have a STEM toy list with out including Snap Circuits on it.
 There are many different snap circuit sets but this is a great started set.
 It will give kids a great introduction to how circuits work through 100 exciting projects using 30+ snap together parts.

-Fat Brain Toys Squigz Starter Set recommended for children 3mons+
+Fat Brain Toys Squigz Glow in the Dark Set recommended for children 3mons+

-These are cute little suction cup builders in 8 versatile shapes and colors.
+These are cute little suction cup builders in 8 versatile shapes and glow in the dark.
 The little guys suction to each other to build creative sculptures.
 They also stick to tons of flat surfaces.
 Kids have fun figuring out different places to stick these.
 They’re a great bath toy too.

 Crayola Light-up Tracing Pad recommended for children 6-10